David Satcher Clerkship

 - Diphtheria/tetanus; record of booster within the past 10 years

 - Polio; completed series of immunization indicating type of vaccine, as well as date of last booster

-- Tuberculosis: PPD by Mantoux method, with date 12 months prior to completion of David Satcher Clerkship.
+- Tuberculosis: PPD by Mantoux method or interferon-gamma release assays (IGRAs), within the past year prior to completion of David Satcher Clerkship.
 If positive, chest x-ray results are required.
 Students who have received BCG vaccine must specify date and may be required to provide chest x-ray results.

 More information concerning the availability of housing at University Hospitals Cleveland Medical Center is reviewed under the Medical Student Office Visiting Students FAQs.